Ponifty/pokemon-app/README.md

 # Pokemon App

-Project's aim is to improve React Skills using an API.
+Project's aim is to improve React Skills using an API (actual project under construction..).

 **Stack/Code :**